Spotlight cameras are motion activated security cameras that include a bright spotlight capable of instantly illuminating the area seen by the camera.

 Active ultrasonic motion sensors emit ultrasonic sound waves (inaudible sound waves above 20KHz) that reflect objects in their vicinity before ‘bouncing’ back to their emission point in a manner not entirely dissimilar to a bat or dolphin’s use of echolocation.

-When the waves are disturbed by the presence of a moving object, the device automatically triggers the alarm, switches on the light or activates the camera (or all three).
+When the waves are disturbed by the presence of a moving object, the device automatically triggers the alarm, switches on the light or activates the spotlight cam (or all three).

 Passive infrared (PIR) systems detect the infrared energy given off by living things as heat.
 When an excess of infrared energy is detected, the device is activated.
 A major positive of PIR sensors is that they may be customised to exclude smaller heat sources such as pets or someone switching the central heating on.